cpanzenbock/Fraudtech-Web-Activity/README.md

 ### docs
 Design documentation for the web form application.
 ### migrations
-Contains migrations made to the back-end DB performed by sequelize.
+Contains migrations for the back-end DB performed by sequelize.
+Migrations allow the program to adapt to changes in the DB Schema, letting us roll forward and back.
 ### models
 Contains models for interacting with the back-end DB by sequelize.
 ### node_modules